 Further to Minute 106 above, Councillors Cossens, De-Vaux Balbirnie, Goggin, G V Guglielmi, V E Guglielmi, Johnson, King, McLeod, Platt, Patten, Sambridge, D C Skeels, M J D Skeels, Stock and Winfield each declared a Disclosable Pecuniary Interest in this item and withdrew from the meeting during the consideration thereof and the voting thereon.
-Councillor Hawkins declared a non-pecuniary interest in respect of this item and withdrew from the consideration thereof and the voting thereon.
+Councillor Hawkins declared a non-pecuniary interest in respect of this item and withdrew from the meeting during the consideration thereof.